After an Accident: Auto Damage and Rental Car Information

 Our complimentary claims services

-If all of this sounds like a tedious ordeal, please know that at Darrigo, Diaz & Jimenez we handle the entire process for our clients as a complimentary service.
-From getting copies of the police report to setting up the vehicle inspection, we take care of everything for you.
+If all of this sounds like a tedious ordeal, know that Darrigo, Diaz & Jimenez can handle the entire process for you as a complimentary service.
+From getting copies of your accident report from the police to arranging for your vehicle inspection with your insurance company, we take care of it all.